 SUBJECT: STUDENT TRAVEL

-Texas Education Code, Section 51.949, as enacted by the 77th Legislature requires the regulation of certain types of student travel sponsored, supported or sanctioned by the university.
+Texas Education Code, Section 51.950 requires the regulation of certain types of student travel sponsored, supported or sanctioned by the university.
 UHS System Administrative Policy 03.E.08, Travel by Students to Component University Funded Activity, establishes the system wide policy for this type of travel.
+(References)

 This policy only applies to student travel undertaken by one or more currently enrolled students to reach an activity or event and that meets all of the following criteria: